 “Mastering the Science”

-The American author and journalist, Henry L. Mencken (1880-1956) is of interest to many for his scintillating literary style, never quite equalled since.
-It’s of cinematic scale, an unlikely combination of stately Victorian and American razzmatazz.
-Another way to put it is, Dickens meets the Jazz Age.
+The American author and journalist, Henry L. Mencken (1880-1956) is of interest to many for his scintillating style, never quite equalled since.
+It is of cinematic scale, an unlikely combination of stately Victorian and American razzmatazz.
+Another way to put it: Dickens meets the Jazz Age.

-Mencken’s social and political ideas are, deservedly, much less remembered than the way he wrote, or if they are, it is often with derision.
-He was an inconsistent thinker, one of those who claim to see no difference between the factions and loftily stand above them in the civilizational contests, but things are rarely that simple as George Orwell, a contemporary, showed with clear logic.
+Mencken’s social and political ideas are, deservedly, less remembered than the way he wrote.
+He was an inconsistent thinker, one of those who claimed to see no difference between factions and loftily to stand above them, but things are rarely that simple as his late contemporary George Orwell showed with clear logic.

-Apparently due to pride in his German-American roots, Mencken opposed America’s entry into WW I. He deprecated the “Anglomaniacs” who wanted to help Britain, a cultural taproot for America, exit the morass of 1917.
-It was seen as rooting for the Kaiser but Mencken deepened his obstinacy, especially before and early during WW II.
-This ensured permanent exile to the political and journalistic wilds after Pearl Harbor.
+Due in part probably to his German-American ancestry, Mencken opposed America’s entry into WW I. He derided the “Anglomaniacs” who wanted to help Britain fight the Kaiser.
+This was seen as rooting for Germany and Austria but Mencken deepened his obstinacy, even ahead and during WW II.

-Mencken fervently opposed National Prohibition, as many upstanding Americans did then, of all stripes, and he wrote frequently on beverage alcohol.
-He was an avid homebrewer, for example, through Volstead.
+He fervently opposed National Prohibition, as many upstanding Americans did then, of all stripes.
+He wrote not infrequently on beverage alcohol and was an avid home-brewer, for example, through the Volstead period.
 But even in beeriana his inconsistency shows.
-In a late 1940s radio interview you can hear on youtube, when asked about his reputation as a beerman, he downplays it, saying he favoured the “wine of the country” and if it was beer he drank that.
+In a late 1940s radio interview you can hear on YouTube, when asked about his reputation as a beer man, he downplayed it, saying he favoured the “wine of the country” and if it was beer he drank that.

-The extract below, from Europe After 8:15 (1914), authored by Mencken with two others, shows rather a different picture.
-So do other writings of Mencken on the topic of the malt.
+The extract below, from Europe After 8:15 (1914), written by Mencken with two others, shows a somewhat different picture.
+So do other passages of Mencken on beer.

-Note re images: The first image is available on numerous Internet pages and is believed in the public domain.
-The second three, from the book mentioned, was sourced via HathiTrust, here.
-All intellectual property therein or thereto belong solely to their lawful owners or authorized users.
-Use believed available for educational and historical purposes.
+Note re images: all sourced via HathiTrust, here.
+All intellectual property therein belongs solely to their lawful owner, as applicable.
+Used for educational and historical purposes.
 All feedback welcomed.